 All SQL is executed with prepared statements to eliminate SQL injection.
 All HTML is generated with context-aware templating engines (either XSLT or Go's html/template library) to eliminate XSS vulnerabilities.
 Credentials are stored separately from source code.
 We carefully choose and audit our third-party dependencies, and monitor them for security advisories and new releases.

 SSLMate does not store credit card details.
 We out source our credit card processing to Stripe, who comply with PCI standards.
 Credit card details are securely transmitted to Stripe directly from your web browser and never pass through our servers.

 Account passwords are stored securely using a one-way key derivation algorithm (PBKDF2 with 25,000 rounds of HMAC-SHA256).
 If you request a password reset, a temporary token will be randomly generated and emailed to you.

 Servers run only stable operating systems with software that receives automatic security updates.
 Services are kept to a minimum to reduce the attack surface.

 Servers are configured using configuration management to ensure the uniformity of security-sensitive configuration.
 Our configuration management repository is encrypted and signed to protect sensitive credentials and prevent unauthorized configuration changes.

-All communication between internal systems, such as database traffic, travels over a VPN.
+All communication between internal systems, such as database traffic, travels over a VPN, TLS, or SSH.
 All systems used for development and administration use full disk encryption to protect keys and credentials.

 Reporting a security issue